Casting vote: Canada

 In the Canadian provinces of Ontario and New Brunswick, the returning officer has a casting vote in the event of a tie.

 Ties in Nova Scotia, Prince Edward Island, and the territory of Yukon, are now broken by lots as they are in the United Kingdom currently.

 In the remaining provinces and territories, as well as in federal elections, a tie vote results in a by-election held to elect a new member (who need not have been a candidate in the first election).

+Other uses

+Under UK company legislation, a company whose articles of association before 1 October 2007 included suitable provision, the chair of an annual general meeting of the company may exercise a casting vote.